Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Limitations, Future Work and Conclusion

 \subsection{Limitations}

 The observations from our study are limited by several decisions that we made.
-First, our participants solved time-limited, coding tasks that were provided by us instead of real tasks they may perform in the wild.
-We only conducted experiments with Python when \coderec is capable of completing suggestions for myriads of other languages.
-We also made an assumption about the granularity of telemetry where each segment at most contained one state when in a more general setting programmers may perform multiple activities within a single segment.
+First, our participants solved time-limited coding tasks that were provided by us instead of real tasks they may perform in the \revision{real world.
+Furthermore, the selection of tasks was limited and did not cover all tasks programmers might perform.} \revision{We mostly conducted experiments with Python with only two participants using C++ and JavaScript} when \copilot is capable of completing suggestions for myriads of other languages.
+We also made an assumption about the granularity of telemetry where each segment at most contained one state when, in a more general setting, programmers may perform multiple activities within a single segment.
 We also did not capture longer-term costs of interacting, e.g., from accepting code with security vulnerabilities or longer horizon costs.
-To this end, security vulnerabilities, and possible overreliance issues \cite{pearce2022asleep,asare2022github,pearce2021can}, are important areas of research that we do not address in this paper.
+To this end, security vulnerabilities and possible overreliance issues \cite{pearce2022asleep,asare2022github,pearce2021can}, are important areas of research that we do not address in this paper.